 Once you have put yourself forward as a candidate, you will be asked for the username of a fellow student to 'second', or support, your nomination.
 Your 'seconder' will receive an email notification and won't need to take any further action if they're happy to support your nomination.
-Nominations open at Noon on Wednesday 16 May and close at 23:59 on Wednesday 23 May.
-Once the nomination period closes there will be a period in which neither nominations or campaigning is permitted.
+Nominations open at 00:01 on Wednesday 31 January and close at 23:59 on Sunday 25 February.
+Once the nomination period closes there will be a period in which neither nominations or campaigning is permitted, during which candidates are encouraged to attend training sessions.